 1. Pick a Party Theme

 Unless you live in the Eastern Hemisphere, then temperatures are at an all-time high.
-This means you get to celebrate Christmas in July having fun in the summer sun.
+This means you get to celebrate Christmas in July having fun in the Summer sun.

 Why not celebrate with a picnic?
 You can spread out a couple of blankets and dine on your lawn or on the beach.
 If it’s too hot, picnic indoors like Jennifer Perkins.
-She decorated her green Christmas tree with decorations based on what her kids love: fruit!
+She decorated a green Christmas tree with decorations based on what her kids love: fruit!
 They had fun crafting and eating fresh, sweet treats.